Your privacy is important to Oikocredit. We are committed to safeguarding your personal data.

 Oikocredit International can make changes to this privacy statement

 Oikocredit can change this privacy statement at any time.
 We will make an announcement regarding any changes on our website.
 Older versions of our privacy statement will be stored in our archives.
 To view an older version of the privacy statement, please contact email@example.com.
-This version was created on 18 May 2018.
+This version was updates on 15 April 2021.

 Questions about this privacy statement or about our services can be directed to firstname.lastname@example.org.
 You can also reach us by mail at the following address: